Reuven1203/Full-House-Support/README.md

 ### 1. Account Information
 When you create an account, we collect:

 - Email address
 - Display name (optional)
-- Profile photo (if provided via Google Sign-In)
+- Profile photo (optional)
 - Unique user identifier (UID)
+- The identifier provided by **Sign in with Apple** or **Google Sign-In** if you use social login

 ### 2. Game Data
 To provide our services, we store and process:

 - League information (league name, settings)
-- Session data (cash game sessions, buy-ins, cash-outs)
+- Session data (cash game and tournament sessions, buy-ins, cash-outs)
 - Player statistics (games played, win rates, profit/loss)
 - Leaderboard information
 - Player relationships and league memberships

+### 3. Location Information
+If you grant permission, we use your device's location to **automatically tag the address where a poker session takes place**.
+This is optional — you can decline and enter the location manually.
+Coordinates are converted into a readable address using OpenStreetMap (Nominatim).

+### 4. Camera &amp; Photos
+If you choose to set a profile picture, we access your **camera** or **photo library** so you can take or select an image.
+This is optional.

-### 3. Device Information
+### 5. Device Information
 We collect:

 - Push notification tokens (FCM/APNs)
 - Device information necessary for app functionality

-### 4. Authentication Data
+### 6. Authentication Data
-We use Firebase Authentication and Google Sign-In to authenticate users.
-When signing in with Google, we may receive:
+We use Firebase Authentication, **Sign in with Apple**, and **Google Sign-In** to authenticate users.
+When signing in with a social provider, we may receive your name, email, and profile photo — only what your account permits.
-- Name
-- Email
-- Profile photo

-Only what your Google account permits.

 ---

 ## How We Use Your Information

 We use the information we collect to:

 - Provide and maintain the app's functionality
 - Track sessions, buy-ins, and cash-outs
 - Calculate and display player statistics and leaderboards
+- Tag session locations and display them on a map (only when you allow location access)
 - Send push notifications (game invites, reminders, updates)
 - Manage league memberships and player relationships
 - Improve our services

+We do **not** include advertising, and we do **not** track you across other apps or websites.

 ---

 ## Data Storage and Security
 Your data is stored securely using Firebase (Google Cloud Platform).
 We implement security measures to protect your personal information from unauthorized access, alteration, disclosure, or destruction.

 ---